Israel and Gaza militants exchange fire after deadly strikes

 Egypt on Saturday intensified efforts to prevent escalation, communicating with Israel, the Palestinians and the United States to keep Hamas from joining the fighting, an Egyptian intelligence official said.
 The official spoke on condition of anonymity because he was not authorized to talk to the media.

-The Palestinian Health Ministry put the toll at 15 killed and said more than 80 were wounded.
-The ministry did not differentiate between civilians and militants.
-The Israeli military said early estimates were that around 15 fighters were killed.

-The latest round of Israel-Gaza violence was rooted in the arrest earlier this week of a senior Islamic Jihad leader in the West Bank, part of a monthlong Israeli military operation in the territory.
-A teen Islamic Jihad member was also killed in a gunbattle.
+The latest round of Israel-Gaza violence was rooted in the arrest earlier this week of a senior Islamic Jihad leader in the occupied West Bank, part of a monthslong Israeli military operation.

-Israel then closed roads around Gaza and sent reinforcements to the border, warning of retaliation.
+Israel then closed roads around Gaza and sent reinforcements to the border, bracing for retaliation.
 On Friday, it killed Islamic Jihad's commander for northern Gaza, Taiseer al-Jabari, in a strike on a Gaza City apartment building.

 An Israeli military spokesman said the strikes were in response to an "imminent threat" from two militant squads armed with anti-tank missiles.